n1k35h/hangman/README.md

 In line 40, the game variable is created to pass the class Hangman object where in the parentheses it has couple of parameters called word_list and num_lives.
 In line 41, the game variable is calling for ask_for_input method to run the code - game.ask_for_input()

+In milestone_5.py file, play_game function is created with word_file passed as a parameter.
+On line 41 an instance of the Hangman class is assign to a variable called game.
+Where the word_list and num_lives=5 is pass as an argument to the game object.
+On line 42 a while loop is created where condition is set to True.
+Whilst in the while loop an if statement is created where if the num_lives is equal to 0 then the print statement is printed "You Lost" and this will break the while loop.
+On line 46, it will check if the num_letter is greater than 0 then the game will continue by calling the ask_for_input() method.
+This will continue until the player lose all 5 lives or guess the word correctly.
+The final if statement will be called if the num_lives is not 0 and the num_letters is not greater than 0 then the player has won the game and the print statement is printed "Congratulation.
+You won the game."
+Once the player has won the game it should break the while loop.

+In line 55, the word_list is created as a variable with list of fruit passed as a string in-between the square brackets In line 56, the play_game is called with the word_list passed as an argument in the parentheses